Yandex Cloud

 Terraform

-1. Get a list of clusters and find out their IDs and names:
+1. Get the list of clusters with their IDs and names:

 yc managed-mysql cluster list